holgerlembke/SOLUM-ST-GR29000/README.md

-# I want to show pictures on an epaper device via a windows 10 pc.
+# I want to show pictures on an epaper device via MS Windows.

-## broad overview: we need to flash the cc2531 and the epaper device
+## We need to flash the cc2531 and the epaper device

-Target tools:
+### Target tools:
  * one cc2531 usb dongle

  * one SOLUM ST-GR29000 2,9" 128x296 pixel bwr (black-white-red)

-For flashing:
+### For flashing:
  * one or two (two is more convinient) esp8266 boards.
 I choosed the Wemos D1 Mini, because I have a ton of them.